xcjs/project-euler/README.md

 * Ubuntu Linux,  32 bit armhf on an ARMv7 OMAP4 CPU (Ubuntu using an Android Linux kernel on a DROID 4 mobile phone device)

-If this is not the case, please fill in an issue, and I will see to it that it gets corrected.
+If there are any issues with building any of the solutions, please create an issue, and I will solve the issue as soon as possible.